SaraNageeb/udacity-weather-journal-app/README.md

 The API used from [open weather map](https://openweathermap.org).

-The user can open the project by installing the dependencies and open a new terminal make sure that the path is correct then type node server.js see a message the server is running on localhost: 3000 on the browser go to [localhost:3000](http://localhost:3000).
+-  The user can open the project by installing the dependencies and open a new terminal.
+-  make sure that the path is correct then type node server.js.
+-  see a message the server is running on localhost: 3000.
+-  on the browser go to [localhost:3000](http://localhost:3000).
- Insert zip code ,feelings click Generate the app will show temperature,current date ,feelings.
+-  Insert zip code ,feelings click Generate the app will show temperature,current date ,feelings.